Single-molecule real-time sequencing: Zero-Mode Waveguide

 The zero-mode waveguide (ZMW) is a nanophotonic confinement structure that consists of a circular hole in an aluminum cladding film deposited on a clear silica substrate.

 The ZMW holes are ~70 nm in diameter and ~100 nm in depth.
 Due to the behavior of light when it travels through a small aperture, the optical field decays exponentially inside the chamber.

 The observation volume within an illuminated ZMW is ~20 zeptoliters (20 X 10−21 liters).
-Within this volume, the activity of DNA polymerase incorporating a single nucleotide can be readily detected.
+The observation volume being so low eliminates background fluorescence from the free, unincorporated fluorescent nucleotides present in the solution.
+Within this volume, the activity of DNA polymerase incorporating a single nucleotide can be readily detected where each nucleotide is a separate color.

 Sequencing Performance

 Sequencing performance can be measured in read length, accuracy, and total throughput per experiment.
 PacBio sequencing systems using ZMWs have the advantage of long read lengths, although error rates are on the order of 5-15% and sample throughput is lower than Illumina sequencing platforms.

 On 19 Sep 2018, Pacific Biosciences [PacBio] released the Sequel 6.0 chemistry, synchronizing the chemistry version with the software version.
 Performance is contrasted for large-insert libraries with high molecular weight DNA versus shorter-insert libraries below ~15,000 bases in length.
 For larger templates average read lengths are up to 30,000 bases.
-For shorter-insert libraries, average read length are up to 100,000 bases while reading the same molecule in a circle.
+For shorter-insert libraries, average read length are up to 100,000 bases while reading the same molecule in a circle several times.
 The latter shorter-insert libraries then yield up to 50 billion bases from a single SMRT Cell.